cogini/avro_schema/README.md

 Programs which use Kafka may process high message volumes, so efficiency is important.
-They generally use multiple processes, typically one per topic partion or more.
+They generally use multiple processes, typically one per topic partition or more.
 On startup, each process may simultaneously attempt to look up schemas.

 The cache lookup runs in the caller's process, so it can run in parallel.